rat10/nng/serialization.md

 # Serialization

-The serialization of Semantic Graphs is defined as an extension to TriG.
-Its datatype is `application/sg`.
+The serialization of Named Nested Graphs is defined as an extension to TriG.
+Its datatype is `application/nng`.

 - graph annotation